chromaui/learnstorybook.com/content/design-systems-for-developers/react/ja/build.md

   component: Button,
 };

-// 他のButtonストーリー
+// Other Button stories

-+ // playファンクションを使った新しいストーリー
++ // New story using the play function
 + export const WithInteractions = () => (
 +   <Button
 +     ButtonWrapper={StoryLinkWrapper}